 There are some essential tools you’ll need to help you save time during your campaign.
-Your life will be a nightmare if you’re writing all your emails and updating social media in real-time.
+Your life will be a nightmare if you write your emails and update social media in real time.
 The following tools will allow you to get most of the work you need for your campaign before the campaign starts.

 I wrote over 150 personalized emails over two weeks, all to be sent the morning my Kickstarter campaign launched.
 If it weren’t for automating my emails, I could have never sent personalized, meaningful emails that reached people at precisely the right moment.